-Xiao Zhang is with the Department of Electrical and Computer Engineering, Duke University, Durham, NC, 27708, USA (email: xiao.zhang@duke.edu) training, the ML model can be well-trained.
+Xiao Zhang is with the Department of Electrical and Computer Engineering, Duke University, Durham, NC, 27708, USA (email: xiao.zhang@duke.edu)

+training, the ML model can be well trained.
 Each device can exploit the well-trained ML model for different applications.
-In this paper, we refer to devices as clients in FL.
+In this paper, we refer to IoT devices as clients in FL.

-In recent years, FL has been intensively studied in both academia and industry [3]-[7].
-One problem rooted in FL is that the heterogeneity of data across different clients can lead to significant model performance (i.e., test accuracy) degradation [8]-[10].
+In recent years, FL has been intensively studied in both academia and industry [2]-[6].
+One problem rooted in FL is that the heterogeneity of data across different clients can lead to significant model performance (i.e., test accuracy) degradation [7]-[9].
 For example, multiple hospitals would like to collaboratively train a disease diagnosis ML model via FL.
 Each hospital collects patient data independently, so their datasets are unbalanced and non-IID (i.e., heterogeneous).
 One hospital might have few/no data samples belonging to a certain disease class.
 When each hospital trains the model locally, its local objective may be far from the global objective.
 Thus, the averaged global model can be away from the global optima.
-This phenomenon is called client model drift in some literatures [11]-[14].
+This phenomenon is called client model drift in some literatures [10]-[13].
 The client model drift may lead to poor global model performance.

 Except for poor model performance, data heterogeneity may also lead to poor model fairness.
 Consider a disease diagnosis ML model that is trained by multiple different hospitals via FL.
-These hospitals collect patient data in different geographical areas with different race populations.
+These hospitals use different Internet of Medical Things (IoMT) devices to collect patient data in different geographical areas with different race populations.
 The FL-trained ML model can achieve high averaged model performance, but it may have large model performance variance across different hospitals (when testing on their local patient datasets).
 If so, the ML model has biases against certain geographical areas (i.e., geographical discrimination) and race populations (i.e., race discrimination).
 To mitigate such a model bias issue, the FL-trained ML model should also achieve high fairness, which can be measured by the degree of uniformity in model performance across different clients.
-The considered concept of fairness is also named accuracy parity [15].
+The considered concept of fairness is also named accuracy parity [14].

 To handle data heterogeneity in FL, several previous solutions have been developed.
-These solutions can be roughly divided into three categories: 1) model performance-based solutions [11]-[14], [16], [17], 2) multiple-objective optimizationbased solutions [15], [18], and 3) personalized FL solutions [19]-[21].
+These solutions can be roughly divided into three categories: 1) model performance-based solutions [10]-[13], [15], [16], 2) multiple-objective optimization-based solutions [14], [17], and 3) personalized FL solutions [18]-[20].
 For the model performance-based solutions, they merely consider improving the model accuracy in heterogeneous FL, so the fairness issue is not well addressed.
 As to the multiple-objective optimization-based solutions, they aim to optimize multiple objectives such as model performance, fairness, robustness, etc. However, they usually trade off model performance for higher fairness, so the model performance in these solutions is worse than FedAvg.
-Personalized FL solutions work on the post-model-training phase (i.e., model adaption phase); thus, they are a complementary approach to
+Personalized FL solutions work on the post-model-training phase (i.e., model